Activity code: RM

 Stables Home to Working Royal Horses

-The Cleveland Bays are the only British breed of carriage horse, and these working horses play an important role in the Queen’s official and ceremonial duties.
+The Cleveland Bays are the only British breed of carriage horse, and these working horses play an important role in the King’s official and ceremonial duties.
 The horses are based at Royal Mews, along with the Windsor Grey breed that also pulls the royal carriages.
 Please be aware that during your visit the horses may be on duty, undergoing training or having a well-deserved rest away from London, so they might not be on view.

 Diamond Jubilee State Coach